Your Guide to Preventing Basket Abandonment

 You want to make it as easy as possible for users to purchase from your site – so don’t overcomplicate the checkout process.

-According to Baymard, 28% of customers abandon their carts because they had to create an account and 21% didn't complete their purchase because the checkout process was too long.
+According to Baymard, 28% of customers abandon their carts because they had to create an account and 21% didn’t complete their purchase because the checkout process was too long.7

-These figures go to show how pivotal the checkout process is to nudging sales over the final hurdle.
+These figures show how pivotal the checkout process is to nudging sales over the final hurdle.

-Offering a guest checkout option and simplifying your form fields can secure these additional sales and reduce online shopping cart abandonment.
+Offering a guest checkout option and simplifying your form fields can secure these additional sales and prevent users from abandoning their online shopping carts.